cern-it-efp/EOSC-Testsuite/docs/testsCatalog.rst

 +----------------+----------------------------------------------------------------------------------------------------------------+
 |secretKey       | Secret key for S3 resource management.                                                                         |
 +----------------+----------------------------------------------------------------------------------------------------------------+

+Note that the provider has to allow using S3 clients such as s3cmd or aws-cli.
+For example, specifically for GCP, interoperability has to be enabled.

 - Contributors/Owners: Oliver Keeble (CERN) - oliver.keeble AT cern.ch
 - |Repository_s3|